Lake Pontchartrain: Description

 Lake Pontchartrain is an estuary connected to the Gulf of Mexico via the Rigolets strait (known locally as "the Rigolets") and Chef Menteur Pass into Lake Borgne, another large lagoon, and therefore experiences small tidal changes.
 It receives fresh water from the Tangipahoa, Tchefuncte, Tickfaw, Amite, and Bogue Falaya rivers, and from Bayou Lacombe and Bayou Chinchuba.
 It is one of the largest wetlands along the Gulf Coast of North America.
-It comprises more than 125,000 acres of wetland, including bottomland hardwoods and cypress swamps (although these have been severely degraded by past logging), along with a complex mixture of herbaceous wetlands including fresh, intermediate, and brackish marsh.
-Lake Pontchartrain itself is part of the larger Pontchartrain Basin, a 10,000 square mile watershed that includes 16 Louisiana parishes and 4 Mississippi counties.
+It comprises more than 125000 acre of wetland, including bottomland hardwoods and cypress swamps (although these have been severely degraded by past logging), along with a complex mixture of herbaceous wetlands including fresh, intermediate, and brackish marsh.
+Lake Pontchartrain itself is part of the larger Pontchartrain Basin, a 10000 mi2 watershed that includes 16 Louisiana parishes and 4 Mississippi counties.
 The Basin is one of the largest estuarine systems of the Gulf of Mexico.
 The Pontchartrain Basin includes Lake Pontchartrain and the drainage area of its tributary streams, Lake Maurepas and the drainage area of its tributaries, The Rigolets, Lake Borgne, the Biloxi Marsh and Chandeleur Sound.

 Salinity in Lake Pontchartrain varies from negligible at the northern cusp west of Mandeville up to nearly half the salinity of seawater at its eastern bulge near Interstate 10.
-Lake Maurepas, a true freshwater lake, connects with Lake Pontchartrain on the west via Pass Manchac.
+The less saline Lake Maurepas connects with Lake Pontchartrain on the west via Pass Manchac.
 The Industrial Canal connects the Mississippi River with the lake at New Orleans.
 Bonnet Carré Spillway diverts water from the Mississippi into the lake during times of river flooding.